 #3 The Collectors

 The Collectors have over five animals – all of whom are rescues or “showed up”.
 The rescues may vary between dogs and cats… sometimes rabbits and other animals.
-Besides owning at least five fur-babies they often foster several for a shelter or until they can be rehomed (which hardly ever happens).
+Besides owning at least five fur babies, they often foster several for a shelter or until they can be rehomed (which hardly ever happens #fosterfail).

-Collectors are on every animal rescue group and shelter page; and are on a first name basis with the shelter managers.
-When not trying to rehome their fosters, they are trying to find homes for animals that will be put down in x amount of days if they don’t get a home.
+Collectors are on every animal rescue group and shelter page.
+They are on a first-name basis with the shelter managers.
+When not trying to rehome their fosters, they are trying to find homes for animals that will be put down in x amount of days if they don’t get home.
 They also share every missing pet post and celebrate every time an animal is reunited with an owner.

-They tag everyone they know in posts to create awareness for some or other cause and sign petitions to free bears in Romania or dogs in South Korea.
+They tag everyone they know in posts to create awareness for some cause and sign petitions to free bears in Romania or dogs in South Korea.

 On-the-Bandwagons have a pet or two (not ever really more).

 The On-the-Bandwagons have a dog or two, possibly a cat that is hardly ever home.
 It’s not that these fur parents don’t particularly like or dislike animals – they just own one because everyone owns a pet.
 The pets generally sleep outside and are in a okay condition.

 Social Media Habits